-- Statutory Rape: - 1) Non-forcible sexual intercourse, - 2) with a person who is under the statutory age of consent of [insert age in your state]. - 4) Dating Violence, defined as: - a. violence, - b. on the basis of sex, - c. committed by a person, - d. who is in or has been in a social relationship of a romantic or intimate nature with the Complainant. - i.
+- i.
 The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
 For the purposes of this definition- - ii.
-Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - iii.
-Dating violence does not include acts covered under the definition of domestic violence. - 5) Domestic Violence, defined as: - a. violence, - b. on the basis of sex, - c. committed by a current or former spouse or intimate partner of the Complainant, - d. by a person with whom the Complainant shares a child in common, or - e. by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, or - f. by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of the state where the conduct occurs , or - g. by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of state where the conduct occurs.
+Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse - iii.
+Dating violence does not include acts covered under the definition of domestic violence. - 5) Domestic Violence\, defined as: - a. violence, - b. on the basis of sex, - c. committed by a current or former spouse or intimate partner of the Complainant, - d. by a person with whom the Complainant shares a child in common, or - e. by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, or - f. by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of the state where the conduct occurs , or - g. by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of state where the conduct occurs.

-To categorize an incident as Domestic Violence under this Policy, the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.
+\To categorize an incident as Domestic Violence under this Policy, the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.
 The people cohabitating must be current or former spouses or have an intimate relationship.

-6) Stalking, defined as:
+- 6) Stalking, defined as:

 - a. engaging in a course of conduct,

 - b. on the basis of sex,

 - c. directed at a specific person, that

 - would cause a reasonable person to fear for the person's safety, or

 - the safety of others; or

 - Suffer substantial emotional distress.

-- For the purposes of this definition-
+For the purposes of this definition-

-- Course of conduct means two or more acts, including, but not limited to,

-- acts in which the Respondent directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property.

-- (ii) Reasonable person means a reasonable person under similar circumstances

-and with similar identities to the Complainant.

-(iii) Substantial emotional distress means significant mental suffering or anguish that may but does not necessarily require medical or other professional treatment or counseling.
+- Course of conduct means two or more acts, including, but not limited to, acts in which the Respondent directly, indirectly, or through third parties, by any action, - acts in which the Respondent directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - (ii) Reasonable person means a reasonable person under similar circumstances and with similar identities to the Complainant. - Substantial amotional distress means significant mental suffer - (iii) Substantial emotional distress means significant mental suffering or anguish that may but does not necessarily require medical or other professional treatment or counseling.